SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 ```

 Standard methods have difficulties to solve the NPZD problem accurately for loose tolerances or large time step sizes.
-The reason for this is that there is only a tiny margin for negative values in ``N``.
+This is because the first variable, ``N``, has only a tiny margin for negative values.
-In most cases negative values of ``N``, will directly lead to a further decrease in ``N`` and thus completely inaccurate solutions.
+In most cases, negative values of ``N``will directly decrease ``N``further, resulting in completely inaccurate solutions.

 ```@example NPZD
 # compute reference solution for plotting